Last updated on March 1st, 2023 at 12:16 am

 A solution had to be worked out to compensate for the quality loss.

 The quality of these tapes surpassed that of the normal oxide tapes used with VCR players before the advent of 8mm video.

-These new breed of tapes allowed for improvement in signal-to-noise ratio which means you get less snowy or grainy pictures.
+This new breed of tapes allowed for improvement in the signal-to-noise ratio which means you get less snowy or grainy pictures.

 Earliest 8mm Video Cameras

 You may venture a guess that Sony launched the first 8mm camcorder.
 It was Kodak with the Kodavision 2000.

 It was the first venture into the electronics field by the photography giant with the 8mm video system.

 Kodak teamed up with Matsushita to manufacture Kodavision 2000.
 The 8mm tapes were manufactured by TDK Electronics.